python/cpython/Doc/library/subprocess.rst

 most typical use cases, many of these arguments can be safely left at their default values.
 The arguments that are most commonly needed are:

-   *args* should be a string, or a sequence of program arguments.
-Providing a sequence of arguments is generally preferred, as it allows the module to take care of any required escaping and quoting of arguments (e.g. to permit spaces in file names)
+   *args* is required for all calls and should be a string, or a sequence of program arguments.
+Providing a sequence of arguments is generally preferred, as it allows the module to take care of any required escaping and quoting of arguments (e.g. to permit spaces in file names).
+If passing a single string, either *shell* must be :const:`True` (see below) or else the string must simply name the program to be executed without specifying any arguments.

    *stdin*, *stdout* and *stderr* specify the executed program's standard input, standard output and standard error file handles, respectively.
 Valid values